Some adherents insist that the Governor General must be paid in pounds, citing 3 of the Commonwealth Constitution which provides:

 Page 401 of The annotated constitution of the Australian Commonwealth by Quick and Garran:

 Until 2001, Governors-General did not pay income tax on their salary; this was changed after the Queen agreed to pay tax.
 Today, the salary is set to be slightly higher than that of the Chief Justice of the High Court, over a five-year period.

-Like all the other sections of the Commonwealth Constitution that state “until the Parliament otherwise provides” the text of this provision remains completely unaltered.
+Like all the other sections of the Constitution that state “until the Parliament otherwise provides” the text of this provision remains completely unaltered.
 This may cause confusion to some not familiar with the subsequent enactments, but it is nevertheless consistent with the Constitution.
-The Parliament is empowered to create legislation “otherwise providing” for the subject matter, but the alteration of the text of the Commonwealth Constitution requires a referendum under section 128.
+The Parliament is empowered to create legislation “otherwise providing” for the subject matter under section 51(xxxvi), but the alteration of the text of the Constitution requires a referendum under section 128.

 There have been a number of other litigants who raised similar currency arguments before the courts, including Leonard Clampett and Brian Fyffe.
 (See Clampett v Hill QCA 394, Clampett v Kerslake (Electoral Commissioner of Queensland) QCA 104, Clampett v Magistrate Cornack QSC 123, and Fyffe v State of Victoria HCA 31.)
 None of these cases have ever been successful, as the matter was already determined prior, in Allan Skyring’s cases.
 (See Re Skyring’s Application (No 2) (1985) 59 ALJR 561, and Re Skyring QSC 197.)
 See article on “Cash is no good for debts! – section 115” and under the Tag “The Currency Argument“.